ernestkorir/ernestkorir/Readme.md

 <br />

 I'm a self-taught passionate Full stack developer <br>
-Current a Learner at Microverse
+Currently a Learner at Microverse

 **About me**